 Become an Investor

-Guide to Trading on the QSE:
+Guide to Trading on the QSE

-Understanding the basics is important when it comes to trading on the Qatar Stock Exchange (QSE).
+Understanding the basics is important when it comes to trading with confidence on Qatar Stock Exchange (QSE).
 Equally so, investing wisely on QSE requires information and education.
 The guide below will aid the investor on the essentials of trading shares on QSE.
 To get started, select one of the topics below.
 To familiarize yourself with all of the terminology, we recommend you checking our Glossary section.

 To Get Started

-Buying & Selling Listed Shares:
+Buying & Selling Listed Securities

 - The name of the company in which you want to invest